Enable and disable digital wallets

 Which digital wallets work with Give Lively?

-- It will appear as a payment method on Give Lively fundraising pages and the Simple Donation Widget (if the domain association file has been properly hosted).
+- It will appear as a payment method on Give Lively fundraising pages and the Simple Donation Widget (if the domain association file has been properly hosted, except Wix-hosted websites, where it’s not an option at all).
 This will only be the case on iPhones (iOS 10.1 or later) using Safari, and Macs (macOS Sierra or later) using Safari or with TouchID.

 - IMPORTANT: Apple doesn’t allow the use of the Apple Pay button in an iframe, which is how Give Lively hosts Branded Donation Widgets.
 This is a limitation imposed by Apple on all donation platforms.